SilviaSaverino/Movie-Critique/README.md

 # Acknowledgements

 I would like to thank my mentor Spencer for his support and for taking the time to review this project.
-I am also thankful for my dear friend Francesco for being a constant source of support, and for my family members Martina and Cosimo for their love and encouragement."
+I am also thankful for my dear friend Francesco for being a constant source of support, and for my family members Martina and Cosimo for their love and encouragement.